vtcodecamp/www.vtcodecamp.org/src/conduct.md

 If there is an immediate threat present, contact 911, or the Burlington Police Department at (802) 658-2704.
 Additionally, the Champlain College office of Campus Public Safety can be reached at (802) 865-6465 (dial extension 6465 from any campus phone).

 At in-person events, organizers/volunteers can be identified by a "Volunteer" t-shirt.
-Outside of events, the organizers, [Julie Lerman](https://twitter.com/julielerman), [Rob Hale](https://twitter.com/rob_hale_vt), and [Maureen McElaney](https://twitter.com/Mo_Mack), can all be reached via this email at [vtcodecamp.org](mailto:team@vtcodecamp.org); **however, this email may not be monitored during in-person events, so it is important to find an organizer/volunteer at the event or call the proper authorities based on the severity of the offense.**
+Outside of events, the organizers, [Julie Lerman](https://twitter.com/julielerman) and [Rob Hale](https://twitter.com/rob_hale_vt) can both be reached via this email at [vtcodecamp.org](mailto:team@vtcodecamp.org); **however, this email may not be monitored during in-person events, so it is important to find an organizer/volunteer at the event or call the proper authorities based on the severity of the offense.**

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.